Ayushtiwari27/Music-Recommendation-Engine/README.md

 ```
 - Go to the localhost server link provided to go to the website

+## Using Spotify API
+- Register for Spotify API on Spotify website and use your Client ID and Client Secret in the Views.py page in home folder.

 ## Dataset
 Dataset used in this recommendation system is provided in the repo.
 The dataset was downloaded from internet and tweaked a bit for the efficiency of the program.